muratk5n/thirdwave/en/README.md

 ---

-US Congress, W did some stuff on nuclear hydrogen in 2005?
-See Energy Policy Act of 2005 below.
+US Congress, WH apparently did some stuff on nuclear hydrogen in 2005..
+See Energy Policy Act of 2005.

 [[-]](https://www.congress.gov/bill/109th-congress/house-bill/6)